akatrevorjay/fasd/fasd.1.md

 # TWEAKS

-Upon every execution, fasd will source "/etc/fasdrc" and "$HOME/.fasdrc" if they are present.
-Below are some variables you can set:
+Upon every execution, fasd will source "/etc/fasdrc", and "$XDG_CONFIG_HOME/fasdrc" (defaults to $HOME/.config/fasdrc) or "$HOME/.fasdrc" if they are present.

+The following variables can be set there:

     $_FASD_DATA
     Path to the fasd data file, default "$HOME/.fasd".